dylan-foundry/concurrency/documentation/source/index.rst

 .. generic-function:: interrupt-queue

+   Interrupts the queue, abandoning submitted work.

    :signature: interrupt-queue (queue) => ()

    :parameter queue: An instance of :class:`<locked-queue>`.

+   :discussion:

+     Interrupts the queue, abandoning submitted work.

+     Submitters will be signalled :class:`<queue-stopped>`
+     in :gf:`enqueue` if they try to submit further work.

+     Receivers will be signalled :class:`<queue-interrupt>`
+     at the first :gf:`dequeue` operation they perform.

 .. generic-function:: stop-queue

+   Stops the queue so that submitted work can still continue.

    :signature: stop-queue (queue) => ()

    :parameter queue: An instance of :class:`<locked-queue>`.

+   :discussion:

+     Stops the queue so that submitted work can still continue.

+     Submitters will be signalled :class:`<queue-stopped>`
+     in :gf:`enqueue` if they try to submit further work.

+     Receivers will be signalled :class:`<queue-stopped>`
+     in :gf:`dequeue` once the queue has been drained.

 .. class:: <queue-condition>
    :abstract:

+   Conditions related to <locked-queue> operations.

    :superclasses: :drm:`<condition>`